Photo: Brian Braff

 After graduating from Smith College in 2001 where she double majored in Economics and French and minored in Japanese, Jessica later went on to work for MGM Studios as a Manager of Acquisitions and Business Development.
 In May of 2005, Jessica quit her job to follow her dream of becoming a published author.

-Jessica visits schools all across the nation!
+Jessica currently offers virtual school visits for schools around the world!
 Find out what teachers, librarians, and students have said about her presentation or how you can book an author visit!

 15 Random (and somewhat embarrassing) Facts about Jessica: